 Recently though, something changed!
 I have been more interested in sustainability and buying ethically made products when I can.
 We have removed many plastics from our home and replaced them with products that are better for the environment.
 I wrote a post about how that journey began and some of my favorite products if you want to know more.
 I was happy with the small steps we were taking at home, but I wasn’t satisfied with how I was approaching my closet.

 Fast fashion has run rampant for years and I was caught up in it as much as the next girl who wanted to look cute, cool, and stylish.
-My sister, Katie, is going to fashion school in Paris and even in their world, sustainability is something that is being addressed more all the time.
+My sister, Katie, just graduated from fashion school in Paris and even in their world, sustainability is something that is being addressed more all the time.
 Katie wrote an article for Paulette magazine about fast fashion if you’re interested in learning more, you can click here!
 She’s really helped to open my eyes to the horrible effects of the fashion industry and once you know about it you really can’t look back.

 As a result of what I learned, I went on a bit of a spending freeze when it came to my wardrobe.
 I only bought things that I really needed for the better part of a year.
 And when I did buy things, I would think about them for a few days or weeks before purchasing so that I knew that I truly loved them.